 I continued to read more and found some scary comments left in the Guestbook of To Lariam or not to Lariam.

 Below are a few of the more recent ones:

 Thanks for the site … been a year since I have taken Lariam and finally am beginning to feel 100% normal; Can't believe that they prescribe this drug. — Tim 10/20/07

 Suffered similar side effects as described here minus the vomiting and diarrhea.
 Only took three tablets but the severe effects lasted 5 weeks after the last while dizziness, weakness, memory loss, mood swings and delirium seems to have lasted up to 3 months from last tablet.
 It was very reassuring to read the story and see somebody else had gone through what I'm experiencing.
 I felt I was going crazy as the side effects are so weird.
 My advice to anyone, don't take Lariam when there is safe alternatives such as Malarone or Doxycycline. — Andy 10/16/07

-Malarone (1x/day) is a newer drug, however it is cost prohibitive for someone like me planning to be away for a long period of time, at least based on US costs.
+Malarone (1x/day) is a newer drug.
+However, it is cost-prohibitive for someone like me planning to be away for an extended period, at least based on US costs.

-Chloroquin (1x/week) gave me no side effects when I took it on my past two trips to Central America, however it has been so widely used, the malaria has become resistant to it in much of the world.
+Chloroquine (1x/week) gave me no side effects when I took it on my past two trips to Central America; however, it has been so widely used, malaria has become resistant to it in much of the world.